Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 >  Use tprint to create a string, but without having to think about freeing the memory.

 ## 21.3.2 Storing arrays in temp
 Line (1) shows how to use the temporary allocator for creating a dynamic array.
+When this array resizes, it will use Temporary_Storage to get its memory.
 If you need this frequently, you can write your own `make_array` proc.

 ## 21.3.3 Using New with temp
 As we saw in § 21.1, New can take any defined Allocator, so also `temp`!
 This can be done with the following code: